- Patients have a legal right to request access to their medical records and this has been the case for many years.

 - More now than ever, patients are aware of their right to access their personal information and therefore it is vital that your data controller can appropriately deal with such requests.

-Subject access requests (SARs) are governed by the Data Protection Act 2018 (DPA) and the General Data Protection Regulation (GDPR).
+Subject access requests (SARs) are governed by the Data Protection Act 2018 (DPA) and the UK General Data Protection Regulation (GDPR).
 These laws only cover living patients while requests for a deceased person's records are governed by the Access to Health Records Act, 1990.